 As it turns out, in the vast majority of cases, this particular issue will be caused by a BIOS inconsistency.
 This stop code usually indicates that the BIOS version is incompatible with the Advanced Configuration and with the Power Interface (ACPI) that is supported with Windows 7.

 If this scenario is applicable, you should be able to fix the issue by updating the BIOS version to the latest available.
-But keep in mind that due to the fact that BIOS interfaces are vastly different across various motherboard manufacturers, it’s not possible to provide you with step-by-step guides.
+But keep in mind that due to the fact that BIOS interfaces are vastly different across various motherboard manufacturers, it’s not possible to provide you with individual step-by-step guides.

 The best way to get specific instructions on updating your BIOS version is to go online and do a search query on ‘BIOS Update + motherboard model‘ and read the documentation on the official website very carefully.